MajaAndersen/RoughVolThesis/README.md

-# RoughVolThesis
+# Rough Volatility Thesis
-Code implementation for our thesis on Rough Volatility
+Code implementation for our thesis on Rough Volatility.